 Building the shed took one holiday week.
 Total building material costs where around Euro 500,- I'm still happy with the shed after 18 months use.
 The is a slight deformation in the top of the front and back wall but not seriously.
 Maybe after a few years, I will build it a little bigger wooden "batwing"design shed using light weight fluted plastic sheets for the roof cover.

 Note the extension tube of the GSO RC is now removed and distance between flattener and CCD chip is increased 72 mm.

-December 2014, due to the high humidity in the winter everything get soaking wet inn the early morning hours.
-I have now two dew heaters 12v 8 watts in use for the main and guiding telescope.
+December 2014, due to the high humidity everything was get soaking wet in the early morning hours.
+I have now two dew heaters 12v 8 watts innstalled for the main and guiding telescope.
 Without it, after 6 hours or so imaging, the optics facing the sky become so cold that dew starts to form on the optics.